worldtravelnread/GettingAndCleaningDataProject/README.md

 13. Combine the data frames with the means by activity and the means by subject into one tidy data set.
 The resulting data frame has 36 observations and 81 variables.

-14. Write the tidy data set to a .csv file.
+14. Write the tidy data set to a .txt file.

 * This meets item 5 of the R script requirements.

+15. Write the tidy data set to a .csv file.